God instructs us to learn from the ants in Proverbs 6:6. Here is my lesson plan, based on Heart of Wisdom 4-Step Plan

 When the Amazon jungle floods, the ants have to protect the queen ant and her eggs from the water.
 Here is a photo of ants cooperating by linking their legs together to build a “boat” to protect their queen.
 Watch this video.

 - Now that you know a bit about ants, we are going to make a chart of ants’ characteristics and traits of sluggards.

 - What are some of the ants’ character traits?

 - The Hebrew word for sluggard occurs fourteen times in Proverbs.
 It refers to a lazy, shiftless, irresponsible person.
 What kind of traits does a sluggard have?

 Prayer: Father, help us to learn from the ants.
 Help us cooperate and be responsible, diligent, hard workers.

-Share what you learned about ants with your parents.
+Share what you learned about ants with your parents or a friend.